The Trinitarian Covenant of Redemption

 For in Him all the fullness of deity dwells in bodily form.

-Fully God, Jesus is given a human body by the first member of the Trinity in order to best relate all three members’ love for and identity with man.
-(This is known as they Hypostatic Union, a term first used by the Church counsel of Chalcedon in A.D.
-451. “This doctrinal designation is an attempt to describe the miraculous bringing together of humanity and deity in the same person, Jesus Christ, in that He is both fully divine and fully human”) (PDOTT).
+Fully God, Jesus is given a human body by the first Member of the Trinity to best relate all three Members’ love for and identity with man.
+(This is known as they hypostatic union, a term first used by the Church counsel of Chalcedon in A.D.
+451. “The doctrine is an attempt to describe the miraculous bringing together of humanity and divinity in the same person, Jesus Christ, such that He is both fully divine and fully human.”5)

 D. TO ACCEPT HIM AS A REPRESENTATIVE OF HUMANS WHOM HE HAS REDEEMED

-Christ represented the Godhead to mankind (point B) and after completing His propitiatory work on the Cross, returns to God the Father satisfactorily representing the payment for man’s sin and fulfilling God’s requisite holiness.
-Lastly, the Father agreed to this aspect of redemption….
+Christ represented the Godhead to mankind (point B) and after completing His propitiatory6 work on the Cross, returned to God the Father satisfactorily representing the payment for man’s sin and fulfilling God’s requisite holiness.
+Lastly, the Father agreed to this additional aspect of redemption.

 E. TO POUR OUT THE HOLY SPIRIT TO EMPOWER THE REDEEMED